gamesmiths-guild/forge-godot/README.md

 # Forge for Godot

-A Godot plugin for integrating the [Forge Gameplay System](https://github.com/gamesmiths-guild/forge) into Godot Engine.
+Forge for Godot is an Unreal GAS-like gameplay framework built for the Godot Engine.

-Forge for Godot bridges the powerful, data-driven systems of the Forge system with Godot Engine's node-based architecture.
-This plugin provides custom nodes, resources, and editor extensions that make implementing robust gameplay systems in Godot straightforward and maintainable.
+It integrates the [Forge Gameplay System](https://github.com/gamesmiths-guild/forge) into Godot, providing a robust, data-driven foundation for implementing gameplay features such as attributes, effects, gameplay tags, abilities, events, and cues, fully aligned with Godot’s node, resource, and editor workflows.

-The plugin allows Godot developers to leverage Forge's comprehensive gameplay system with its attribute management, effects system, and tagging capabilities, without having to reimplement these systems from scratch for each project.
+Forge for Godot provides custom nodes, resources, and editor extensions that make building scalable and maintainable gameplay systems straightforward, allowing developers to leverage Forge’s architecture without reimplementing complex gameplay logic from scratch.

-**Keywords:** godot plugin, gameplay system, C# game development, attribute system, status effects, tag system, gameplay integration
+**Keywords:** godot plugin, gameplay framework, C#, attributes, gameplay effects, abilities, gameplay tags

 ## Quick Start